EnzoAndree/Tutorial-GM-CRG/README.md

 Now you can use SPAdes for assembly this genome.
 For install SPAdes in your mac, you have to download the last version of SPAdes for Mac [here](http://bioinf.spbau.ru/en/content/spades-download-0).

-Next, open SPAdes-3.7.1-Darwin.tar.gz and open again SPAdes-3.7.1-Darwin.tar. the folder now you must move the folder SPAdes-3.7.1-Darwin to your home directoy, in my case is /Users/Enzo/SPAdes-3.7.1-Darwin. next, you must type in the terminal:
+Next, open SPAdes-3.7.1-Darwin.tar.gz and open again SPAdes-3.7.1-Darwin.tar.
+Now you must move the folder SPAdes-3.7.1-Darwin to your home directoy, in my case is /Users/Enzo/SPAdes-3.7.1-Darwin. next, you must type in the terminal:

 	cd
 	echo 'export PATH=$HOME/SPAdes-3.7.1-Darwin/bin:${PATH}' >> .bash_profile